 - Does he/she receive regular professional supervision?

-- What organization (s) is he/she a member of?
-Is it a national organization?
+- What organisation (s) is he/she a member of?
+Is it a national organisation?
 (A current dated and signed certificate of registration should be displayed).

 - What are the practice hours and do you need an appointment?